winscripter/VideoSharp/README.md

+# VideoSharp is no longer being maintained!
+VideoSharp is not maintained anymore, despite the fact it's a new library. *It is for a good reason, though*!
+Try [dotnetVEE](github.com/winscripter/dotnetVEE).
+It is a new Video Editing library and is maintained.
+It is a lot more powerful than VideoSharp and has the same prerequisites.

 # VideoSharp
 A video context and basic editing library, bundled with practically all the goods you need.
 Operates on FFmpeg and FFprobe